KMurphs/table-sorter/ReadMe.md

 ## Definition

-This app is an exercise involving different sorting algorithms on a table ui components written in React, Typescript and TailwindCSS.
+This app is an exercise involving different sorting algorithms on a table ui components written in **React**, **Typescript** and **TailwindCSS**.

 ## Context

-The application is meant as a study case for React, Visual side effects such as those necessary to visualize the effects of main sorting algorithms.
+The application is meant as a study case for **React**, Visual side effects such as those necessary to **visualize the effects of main sorting algorithms**.

 It also considered issues linked to rendering huge tables in React that need to be sorted.
-The drag and drop API was also something of interest.
+The **drag and drop API** was also something of interest.

-Finally, the application considers all of the above in teh responsive aspect.
+Finally, the application considers all of the above in the **responsive** aspect.

 The application is served as a Github Page at [https://kmurphs.github.io/table-sorter/](https://kmurphs.github.io/table-sorter/)